Getting Started

 Manual download

-Section titled “Manual download”- Go to the latest release on GitHub.
+Section titled “Manual download”- Go to the stable release channel.

 - Download the

-.pkg(macOS) or.deb(Linux) file for your architecture. - macOS: open the package and follow the installer.
+.pkg(macOS) or.deb(Linux) file for your architecture. - macOS: open the package installer and follow the prompts.

 - Linux: